top of page

 Two piles of books, a quill in an inkwell, and a candle, illustrated in black and white.

-What are comps?
+What are Comps?

 1. In query letters written by authors and directed at literary agents.
 The purpose is to give the agent a sense of the book’s tone, vibe, and possibly what books it might sit next to in a bookstore.
 The comps can be books, but they could also be TV shows, podcasts, video games, plays, or other media.